Value-Function Root-Finding Algorithms for Composite Convex Simple Bilevel Optimization: Introduction

 The remaining sections of the paper are organized as follows.
-Section \ref{sec:preliminaries} revisits the Accelerated Proximal Gradient algorithms for both strongly convex and convex problems, along with their respective convergence rates.
-Section \ref{sec:alg3} introduces the bisection scheme proposed for solving Problem \eqref{p:primal} and outlines the basic assumptions made in this paper.
-Section \ref{sec:bisec primal} presents a detailed dual approach for solving the subproblem, including the necessary preparatory results for algorithm design.
-The primary algorithm and its corresponding complexity analysis for addressing Problem \eqref{p:primal} are presented in Section \ref{sec:conv3}.
-Section \ref{sec:experiment} contains the results of numerical experiments and comparisons with existing methods.
+Section~\ref{sec:preliminaries} introduces a blanket assumption, revisits the accelerated proximal gradient (APG) algorithms for both strongly convex and convex problems, and proposes a dual-based algorithm for solving a special class of singly functionally constrained problems.
+Section~\ref{sec:pre dual} introduces key properties and provides the resolution of Problem~\eqref{p:subp rewrite}.
+Sections~\ref{sec:bisection algorithm} and~\ref{sec:newton algorithm} describe our bisection-based and Newton-based methods for Problem~\eqref{p:primal}, respectively, and establish their convergence results.
+Section~\ref{sec:experiment} contains the results of numerical experiments and comparisons with existing methods.
+Section~\ref{sec:conclusion} concludes the paper.